eu-cpsc211/cpsc211/docs/cpp-quickstart/README.md

 Download and install the [GitHub Desktop](https://github.com/apps/desktop) app on your computer.

 Open the GitHub Desktop app and sign in.
-Follow the instructions in the app until you get the the **Let's get started** screen.
+Follow the instructions in the app until you get to the **Let's get started** screen.

 ## 4. Clone your repository